staurostriantafyllos/mr-clean/README.md

 Please answer the following questions:

-1. Why can we not easily split this project into two microservices?
+### 1. Why can we not easily split this project into two microservices?

+- **Database Coupling**:
+  - *Example*: The `CartItem` table references the `Item` table using a foreign key.
+In a microservice architecture, each service should have its own database.
+  - *Challenge*: Splitting the database requires redesigning relationships and introducing APIs or message queues for inter-service communication.

+- **Tight Cross-Module Dependencies**:
+  - *Example*: The `user` service directly calls methods from the `item` repository to check stock availability.
+Splitting this into two services would require introducing an API in the `item` service and modifying the `user` service to use this API instead of direct database access.

+- **Shared Components**:
+  - *Example*: Both `user` and `item` modules rely on the same `database.py` file for session management.
+This would need to be duplicated or turned into a shared library accessed by both microservices.

+---

-2. Why does this project not adhere to the clean architecture even though we have seperate modules for api, repositories, usecases and the model?
+### 2. Why does this project not adhere to the clean architecture even though we have seperate modules for api, repositories, usecases and the model?

+- **Violations in Layer Boundaries**:
+  - *Example*: The `create_user` function in the usecase layer directly uses `Session` from SQLAlchemy to save a user.
+Ideally, it should call a repository interface that abstracts database operations.
+  - *Why it's an issue*: If the database changes from SQLAlchemy to another ORM or NoSQL database, the business logic would need to change.

+- **Framework-Specific Code**:
+  - *Example*: When a user is not found, the usecase raises a FastAPI `HTTPException`.
+This ties the business logic to the FastAPI framework.
+  - *Better approach*: Use a custom exception like `UserDoesNotExistError`, which the API layer can catch and convert into an `HTTPException`.

+- **Lack of Abstractions**:
+  - *Example*: The `find_user_by_email` function in the repository is called directly in usecases.
+If the database implementation changes, all usecases would need updating.
+Using a repository interface avoids this issue.

+- **Entity Representation**:
+  - *Example*: The `User` class is both a database schema and a business entity.
+If the database schema changes (e.g., adding an internal field for indexing), the business logic might break unnecessarily.

+- **DTO Management**:
+  - *Example*: The API schema `CreateUserRequest` is passed directly into the usecase.
+If the schema changes, the usecase logic might also need to change.
+  - *Better approach*: Convert the API schema to a domain entity before passing it to the usecase.

+---

-3. What would be your plan to refactor the project to stick to the clean architecture?
+### 3. What would be your plan to refactor the project to stick to the clean architecture?

+- **Introduce Domain Entities**:
+  - *Example*: Create a `User` class that represents a user with fields like `email`, `name` etc. This class is used only within the business logic and is independent of the database.

+- **Use Repository Interfaces**:
+  - *Example*: Define an interface `UserRepo` with methods like `find_user_by_email(email: str)`.
+The usecase depends on this interface, and you can implement it for SQLAlchemy (`UserRepoSA`) or in-memory storage (`UserRepoInMemory`).

+- **Dependency Injection**:
+  - *Example*: Pass a `UserRepo` implementation to the `create_user` usecase via a constructor or a dependency injection mechanism like FastAPI's `Depends`.

+- **Avoid Framework-Specific Code**:
+  - *Example*: Instead of raising `HTTPException` in usecases, raise `UserDoesNotExistError`.
+The API layer will catch it and raise the corresponding `HTTPException`.

+- **Reorganize the Project Structure**:
+  - *Example*: Move FastAPI-specific logic (e.g., routers) to an `api` folder, business logic to `usecases`, repositories to `repositories`, and domain models to `entities`.
+This keeps responsibilities distinct and clear.

+---

-4. How can you make dependencies between modules more explicit?
+### 4. How can you make dependencies between modules more explicit?

+1. **Introduce Explicit Interfaces**:
+   - *Example*: Define `UserRepo` and `ItemRepo` as interfaces in a `repositories` package.
+Use these interfaces in the `usecases` layer instead of directly calling database operations.
+For instance, instead of `find_user_by_email`, you depend on a method in `UserRepo`.

+2. **Use Dependency Injection**:
+   - *Example*: Inject dependencies explicitly using FastAPI's `Depends` or a constructor.
+For example, the `create_user()` function explicitly takes `UserRepo` as a parameter, ensuring the dependency is clear and replaceable.

+3. **Separate Configuration Code**:
+   - *Example*: Introduce a `dependencies.py` file to centralize dependency wiring.
+This ensures all module dependencies are declared in one place, making them easy to audit and change.

+4. **Organize by Layer**:
+   - *Example*: Instead of having all modules like `item` and `user` as flat directories, group them into `api`, `usecases`, `repositories`, and `entities`.
+This makes the dependency flow clear and enforces proper architecture.

+5. **Use Explicit Type Hints**:
+   - *Example*: Use Python type hints to declare dependencies in method signatures.
+For instance, `def create_user(user_repo: UserRepo, create_user: UserPrivate) -> User` makes it clear what dependencies are required and what the function returns.

 *Please do not spend more than 2-3 hours on this task.*